PraiseTheNewSun/SimpleChatApp/README.md

 `class ChatApp(QMainWindow):`

 The code above creates a class instance that inherits from `QMainWindow` class.
-It just creates a window for our app
+It just creates a window for our app and initializes the user interface